joshnuss/fzf-git/README.md

 **ALPHA SOFTWARE**

-A `git` command alternative powered by `fzf`.

-It provides autocomplete for paths and branch.
+`git` powered by `fzf`.
+Provides autocomplete for paths and branch.

 ## Supported commands